 By Nilfanion (Own work) [CC BY-SA 3.0 (http://creativecommons.org/licenses/by-sa/3.0) or GFDL (http://www.gnu.org/copyleft/fdl.html)], via Wikimedia Commons

-The day trek will consist of a circular route of about eleven miles in the northern part of Dartmoor near the town of Okehampton.
-The walk will take in a number of tors in the area, including High Willhays which is the highest point on Dartmoor.
-The tors will involve some hill walking with varying heights and gradients and the sections between the tors are a mixture of tracks and moorland heath.
+The day trek took place on 9th June 2018 and consists of a circular route of about eleven miles in the northern part of Dartmoor near the town of Okehampton.
+The walk takes in a number of tors in the area, including High Willhays which is the highest point on Dartmoor.
+The tors involve some hill walking with varying heights and gradients and the sections between the tors are a mixture of tracks and moorland heath.